Gamefist/Skuddbot-v2-wiki/Minigames/blackjack.md

 This game has a 1 minute cooldown period, starting when the game ends.

 ## Gender neutral playing cards
 Skuddbot has support for Gender neutral playing cards.
 Users can switch between the gender neutral playing cards and normal playing cards at any time they wish using the `GN_PLAYING_CARDS` user setting.
-When this setting is set to `true`, the suits, jack, queen and king are replaced by bronze, silver and gold.
+When this setting is set to `true`, the ranks, jack, queen and king are replaced by bronze, silver and gold.
 {% hint style="info" %}
 For more information about User Settings, view the [User Settings](/Features/user-settings.md) article.
 {% endhint %}